adevrrc/adev-p2-notes/docs/intro-to-dotnet-csharp-vs/csharp-fundamentals.md

 # C# Fundamentals

 C# (pronounced "see sharp") is a modern Object-Oriented Programming language.
-It is one of the most popular of the programming languages supported by the .NET.
+It is one of the most popular of the programming languages supported by .NET.

 C# is a C-based language.
 It's syntax is influenced by other languages like C, C++, and Java.
 If you are comfortable developing in either of the aforementioned languages, you can already read C# code.